jerilynzheng/al-folio/_projects/similarsinger.markdown

 - Our initial instinct was to utilize just cosine similarity and natural language processing, but those did not impact the results as much as we thought.
 - The Heroku platform was finicky at times, and getting + maintaining data from Spotify and Pitchfork was trickier than expected.
-- We initially had lyric similarity and genre similarity weighted equally, but after speaking with potential users, they wanted genre to be weighed heavier.
+- We initially had lyric similarity and genre similarity weighed equally, but after speaking with potential users, they wanted genre to be weighed heavier.
 - Users like the ability to have suggested artists and play songs right away.

 **Challenges**